Aandri99/FPGAPau/Assignments.md

 1. Open the [Analog-Echo](analog-echo) design example

-1. Create a new VHDL module based on [counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) where the 16 most-significant-bits (MSB) are connected to a *<interface_name>_tdata* output.
+1. Create a new VHDL module based on [counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) or [counter.v](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.v) where the 16 most-significant-bits (MSB) are connected to a *<interface_name>_tdata* output.

 2. Create a *<interface_name>_tvalid* output that is always 1.